Tomasinjo/hob2hood-faber/README.md

 # hob2hood-faber
 Controlling unsupported Faber hood using AEG Hob2Hood.
-Input signals comming from induction hob (that supports hob2hood) get "translated" to apropriate output IR signals that are used to control the hood.
+Input signals coming from induction hob (that supports hob2hood) get "translated" to apropriate output IR signals that are used to control the hood.

 ## Hardware
 Follow this guide for instructions about parts.